amitxv/PC-Tuning/docs/physical-setup.md

 - Reset all settings to default settings with the option in BIOS to work with a clean slate

-- You can use BIOS, GRUB and/or SCEWIN to change settings
+- You can use BIOS, GRUB and/or SCEWIN to change settings.
+For clarification, unlocking BIOS corresponds to making hidden settings accessible

+    - On some boards, you can natively enable ``Hidden OC Item`` or ``Hide Item`` if present to unlock BIOS

-    - If you are **NOT** comfortable with flashing a modded BIOS to make hidden settings accessible, I recommend configuring what you can in BIOS then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings
+    - If you are comfortable flashing an unlocked BIOS and your motherboard has working BIOS flashback capability, see the [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) syntax.
+Otherwise, you can configure what is already accessible then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings

-        - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` if present to unlock a vast amount of options in BIOS

-    - If you **ARE** comfortable with flashing a modded BIOS, I recommend unlocking all settings using [this method](https://github.com/BoringBoredom/UEFI-Editor#usage-guide)

-- Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading).
+- Consider disabling [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading) if you have enough cores for your real-time application.
 This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
 Other drawbacks include limited overclocking potential due to increased temperatures

 - Limit C-States, P-States and S-States to the minimum or disable them completely.
 It is a source of jitter due to the process of state transition